Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `head /server/versions/versioned/with-query-old-api-version`

 A simple operation with query api-version, that do NOT use the default but '2021-01-01-preview'.
 It's expected to be set at the client level.
 Expected url: '/with-old-query-api-version?api-version=2021-01-01-preview'.

-### SpecialHeaders_ClientRequestId

-- Endpoint: `get /special-headers/client-request-id/`

-Test case for azure client request id header.
-SDK should not genreate `clientRequestId` paramerter but use policy to auto-set the header.
-Expected header parameters:

-- client-request-id=<any uuid string>
-  Expected response header:
-- client-request-id=<uuid string same with request header>

 ### SpecialHeaders_ConditionalRequest_postIfMatch